wavegate/obsidian_vault/Neuroengineering/SH-SY5Y.md

 Most-reported source for access to the SH-SY5Y cell line is the American Type Culture Collection (ATCC, CRL-2266, deposited by JL Biedler)
 Other sources involve European Collection of Authenticated Cell Culture s(ECACCC, Catalog number: 94030304, deposited by PFT Vaughan) or the German collection of Microorganisms and Cell Cultures (DSMZ, ACC 209)

+ATCC recommends MEM/F12 suppelemented with 10% fetal bovine serum DMEM was used most, followed by DMEM/F12
+Media used were supplemented with antibiotics/antimycotics